PavaniLanka22/Socket-chat-app/README.md

 Displays a live "User is typing..." notification while another participant is composing a message.

 ✅ Room-Based Communication
-Supports multiple chat rooms including: General, Tech Support Messages are routed only to users within the selected room, preventing global broadcasting.
+Supports multiple chat rooms including: General, Tech Support.
+Messages are routed only to users within the selected room, preventing global broadcasting.

 ✅ Responsive UI